Aakashkumar017/Rag_pipline/README.md

 ## Overview

+## Overview

 This project implements a Retrieval-Augmented Generation (RAG) system that allows users to upload PDF documents and ask natural language questions.

-The system retrieves relevant information from the document and generates answers strictly grounded in the provided context.
+The system retrieves the most relevant document chunks using FAISS-based similarity search and generates answers strictly grounded in the provided context.

-If the answer is not present in the document, the system explicitly responds with *"I don't know"*, preventing hallucinated outputs.
+If the answer is not present in the document, the system explicitly responds with *"Not found in document"*, preventing hallucinated outputs.

 ---